elenik72/curano_desktop_dictate/README.md

-# Handy
+# Curano AI Dictate

 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/invite/WVBeWsNXK4)

-**A free, open source, and extensible speech-to-text application that works completely offline.**

-Handy is a cross-platform desktop application that provides simple, privacy-focused speech transcription.
+**A Curano AI fork of Handy, preserving local desktop dictation while preparing for Curano LiveSTT server-based transcription.**

+Curano AI Dictate is a Curano AI fork of Handy, a cross-platform desktop speech-to-text application.
+The fork preserves Handy's local transcription backend and is being extended with Curano LiveSTT support for server-based live transcription.

 Press a shortcut, speak, and have your words appear in any text field.
-This happens on your own computer without sending any information to the cloud.
+Privacy depends on the selected transcription backend: Local mode processes audio on device, while Curano LiveSTT mode sends audio to the configured Curano LiveSTT server for transcription.

+## Backend Modes

+- **Local model**: Offline transcription using local STT models such as Whisper or Parakeet.
+- **Curano LiveSTT**: Planned server-based live transcription using Curano's WebSocket API.
+In this mode, microphone audio is sent to the configured LiveSTT server.

+For the planned LiveSTT architecture and protocol notes, see [docs/livestt-integration-plan.md](docs/livestt-integration-plan.md).

+## Attribution

+Curano AI Dictate is forked from [Handy](https://github.com/cjpais/Handy) by cjpais.
+The original project provides the local-first desktop dictation foundation.

 ## Why Handy?